D9ping/IpAddressExpress/README.md

 Compiling the binary yourself can create a more optimized binary for the processor you are using.

-## Support on Beerpay
+## Support
-Hey dude!
-Help me out for a couple of :beers:!
+If you find RaspAP useful lease consider buying the founders a drink.
 [![Beerpay](https://beerpay.io/D9ping/PublicIpChangeDetector/badge.svg?style=beer-square)](https://beerpay.io/D9ping/PublicIpChangeDetector)  [![Beerpay](https://beerpay.io/D9ping/PublicIpChangeDetector/make-wish.svg?style=flat-square)](https://beerpay.io/D9ping/PublicIpChangeDetector?focus=wish)